bitweaver/phpgedview/readme.txt

 =======================================================
     PhpGedView

-    Version 4.1
+    Version 4.2
-    Copyright (c) 2005 to 2008 John Finlay and others
+    Copyright (C) 2002 to 2009 PGV Development Team.
+All rights reserved.

     This and other information can be found online at http://www.PhpGedView.net